Power outages can disrupt even the best-laid vacation plans, leaving Airbnb hosts and guests scrambling to adapt.

 2. Clear Communication

-Message guests immediately if an outage occurs or is expected.
+Message guests immediately if an outage occurs or is expected, addressing guest concerns proactively and clearly communicating policies during a power outage.
 Explain the situation, offer bottled water or battery-powered lights, and keep them updated on when power might be restored.

 Transparency builds trust with fellow hosts and guests alike.